GTRE GTX-35VS Kaveri: Current status

+A report in August 2026 indicated that a Kaveri 2.0 programme was initiated by GTRE and the previous programme was delinked from a heavier stealth aircraft programme.
+The Kaveri 2.0 will target a 55-60 kN dry thrust and a 90-100 kN thrust class when coupled with afterburner.
+This will equip the HAL Tejas Mk1A, replacing the General Electric F404 engine during their Mid-life refits.
+The new programme will involve a newly designed engine core rather than a further incremental modification.
+This includes a redesigned high-pressure compressor (HPC) to maximise pressure ratios and fuel efficiency; single-piece blisks machined from advanced titanium alloys for the new core to eliminate air leaks, drop structural weight and raise the thrust-to-weight ratio; integration of single-crystal turbine blades into the assembly for higher internal operating temperatures and thermal efficiency.

 Kaveri Derivative Engine

 The Kaveri Derivative Engine (KDE) is the dry variant of GTX-35VS Kaveri which is intended for applications on Indian Unmanned Combat Aerial Vehicle (IUCAV), like DRDO Ghatak.
-The derivative was earlier designated Kaveri-Dry.
+The engine is also known as the Kaveri Dry Engine.
 The engines will have a thrust of 50 kN and excludes the afterburner.

 The engine's altitude testing was conducted at Central Institute of Aviation Motors from October to December 2022.
 After being returned to GTRE in 2023, the engine underwent a thorough teardown.
 No significant damage was found on any of the parts during the disassembly examination.
 At the GTRE test bed, the second prototype engine has undergone 38 ASMET cycles.
 In order to demonstrate that the remedies are functioning under engine conditions, ground testing was conducted at GTRE on the engine and the issues that arose during the altitude testing were also fixed.